 The colors of materials depend on the geometric and spectral nature of the illuminating and viewing conditions.
 This practice specifies standard conditions for appraising the colors and color differences of opaque specimens that are diffusely illuminated.
 Daylight, the natural illuminant, is usually of primary interest, but natural daylight is highly variable and is not available at night or in interior rooms, so simulated daylight is generally used.
 Colors may match under a light source with one spectral power distribution, but not under another, so the match is usually confirmed under another very different source.
 An incandescent lamp of low correlated color temperature has long been used to detect mismatches likely to appear under yellower phases of daylight or incandescent light.
 Industrial color matchers often verify the match with the kind of light likely to be found where the product is sold or used.
-Judgments must be made by observers with normal color vision.
+Judgments should be made by observers with superior color vision as rated with the FM-100 Hue Test.
 Even so, there may be substantial individual differences in judgments.